-The express versions of SQL Server are free but with the primary limitation that the database can't exceed 4 gig.
-This means you can take advantage of the programmabilty and functionality of SQL Server and only upgrade when necessary.
-This makes it an excellent candidate for smaller web focused databases that still want to be able to take advantange of the advanced programability found in TSQL and SQL Server and even .net.
+The express versions of SQL Server are free but with the primary limitation that the database can't exceed 4 gigs.
+This means you can take advantage of the programmability and functionality of SQL Server and only upgrade when necessary.
+This makes it an excellent candidate for smaller web-focused databases that still want to be able to take advantage of the advanced programmability found in TSQL and SQL Server and even .net.

 The supported versions of SQL Server are:

 - SQL Server 2000 - 2016, and beyond...

 Oracle is still the king when it comes to database servers but it comes at a price.
 One of the many aspects of Oracle that make it such a strong contender is that PL/SQL is designed to allow for the creation of packages.
 Packages make it much easier to build and manage a block of related business logic.
 This is excellent for systems like dbFront that want to off-load the majority of their business-specific logic to the database.